Remote Work Program

 • EveryAction, Constant Contact, & Zoom – community organizing & virtual outreach

-Each COA received a laptop, participated in live and recorded training, and built skills with real-world applications from outreach to project planning.
+Each COA receives a laptop, participates in live and recorded trainings, and builds skills with real-world applications from outreach to project planning.

 Importance of Remote Work